 Steam Deck design

 Around the grips are additional macro buttons which can likely be programmed for custom functions.
-Also around the back is the Valve logo along with a vent to exhaust out heat.
+Around the back is the Valve logo along with a vent to exhaust out heat.
 Towards the top is the power button, USB-Type C port, another vent, a headphone jack and volume controllers.

-Interestingly, on the face of the device are two flat touch pads, a callback to the ill-fated Steam Controller from 2015.
-There are also menu, options, and a Steam button cornering the device.
+Interestingly, on the face of the Steam Deck are two flat touch pads, a callback to the ill-fated Steam Controller from 2015, as well as buttons for Steam, the menu and for options.
 And next to the screen are two speaker grills.
 The Steam Deck will also feature gyro controls, which can make aiming in shooters easier when playing on a handheld.

 Steam Deck display

-According to the Steam Deck hardware page, it will sport a 7-inch LCD touchscreen, on par with the upcoming Nintendo Switch OLED model.
+According to the Steam Deck hardware page, it will sport a 7-inch 1280 x 800 resolution LCD touchscreen, on par with the Nintendo Switch OLED.
 Although, it should be noted, OLED displays tend to produce more vibrant colors and deeper blacks than LCDs.
-IGN was able to get an early hands-on with the device and have confirmed the screen will have a decently high 1280x800 resolution.

 Steam Deck performance and battery life